writingmate/vibe-marketing/blog/articles/drafts/processed/best-ai-tools-for-lawyers.md

 After testing all these platforms and getting feedback from actual legal practitioners, here's what I recommend:

-**Start here:** ChatGPT Plus ($20/month) Ã¢ÂÂ Learn AI workflows without breaking the bank **For serious contract work:** Spellbook ($89/month) Ã¢ÂÂ The Word integration eliminates friction **If you've got volume:** Luminance Ã¢ÂÂ When document review costs justify the investment **BigLaw budget:** Harvey AI Ã¢ÂÂ If money's no object and you need enterprise features
+**Start here:** ChatGPT Plus ($20/month) ÃÂ¢ÃÂÃÂ Learn AI workflows without breaking the bank **For serious contract work:** Spellbook ($89/month) ÃÂ¢ÃÂÃÂ The Word integration eliminates friction **If you've got volume:** Luminance ÃÂ¢ÃÂÃÂ When document review costs justify the investment **BigLaw budget:** Harvey AI ÃÂ¢ÃÂÃÂ If money's no object and you need enterprise features

 **My getting-started playbook:**